loafoflead/tbg/README.txt

 Admin commands:
     the admin commands include:

+        (INVENTORY):

     'give [item tag]':
         Gives the player the item tag they requested.

+        (ENVIRONMENT):

+    'env [env folder name]'
+        loads an environment folder with the specified name.
+More information on environments can be found further down in the readme.

     'goto [room tag]':
         changes the player's room to be the room tag specified.

+    'status [obj/objs/dir/dirs] [optionally specify the object or the direction you're searching for]' get the status of a specific object or direction, (obj and dir) or the status of every object and direction in the room [objs/dirs]. to find the objects use '/list'

+    'unlock [dir/obj] [north,east,etc/interactable tag]'
+        unlocks the direction of object specific, does nothing if it is already unlocked or doesn't exist.
+You can find interactables using the '/list' command.

+        (DISPLAY):

     'border [character]'
         changes the screen border to the specified character.
 It is by default set to ascii 219, or █. (press alt and then the number 219)

     'display [display element]'
         toggles or edits the display element specified.
-Elements are: 'show_previous_message', to toggle on and off displaying the most recent message in grey on the screen.
+Elements are: 'show_previous_message', to toggle on and off displaying the most recent message in grey on the screen, 'debug' toggles whether debug messages are printed to the screen.
+This is also a togglable option in the 'config.txt' file.

     'colour [foreground/highlight/border] [colour]'
         chnages the foreground, background, or border colour to the specified colour. (note, colour names must start with a capital letter.)

-    'status [obj/objs/dir/dirs] [optionally specify the object or the direction you're searching for]' get the status of a specific object or direction, (obj and dir) or the status of every object and direction in the room [objs/dirs]. to find the objects use '/list'
-    'unlock [dir/obj] [north,east,etc/interactable tag]'
-        unlocks the direction of object specific, does nothing if it is already unlocked or doesn't exist.
-You can find interactables using the '/list' command.
+    'flush'
+        flushes the text buffer prematurely.

+        (MISCELLANEOUS):

+    'inspect [object tag/item tag] optional: [v/verbose]'
+        gives a detailed set of information about the specified item or interactable, all the information they contain, and when used on an interactable, adding 'v', or 'verbose', will show the full action string as well.

     'do [tag] [result]':
         interfaces directly with the 'Do' function.
 Tags include, go/say/if/print/take/give, and result can be any corresponding information.
         E.G: